Denim Day Boston 2014

-Denim Day 2013 in the Boston area & in Eastern MA will be on Wednesday, April 24th!
+Denim Day 2014 in the Boston area & in Eastern Massachusetts will be on Wednesday, April 23rd!

 Support YEP youth as they work to end violence and victim-blaming!
-Well be requesting donations between now and April for Denim Day.
+We are requesting donations between now through April for Denim Day.
 Click here to see our Amazon wishlist with supplies we are looking for that can be purchased and donated.
-If you would like to support our efforts by a monetary contribution, please visit our donations page and be sure to indicate "Denim Day" in the comments.
+If you would like to support our efforts by a monetary contribution, please visit our donations page and be sure to click on one of the options that say “Denim Day.”

-Also visit our Facebook page for Denim Day 2013 for the most up-to-date information.
+Also visit the YEP Facebook page for the most up-to-date information.

 The History of Denim Day

 In Italy, 1992, an 18 year old woman was picked up by her driving instructor.
 He drove her to an isolated place, forced her out of one pant leg and rapes her.
 She tells her parents, the case is taken to court, and he is convicted.
 He appeals the case all the way to the Italian Supreme Court where the case was dismissed and overturned.
 The court argued that since she wore very tight jeans, she must have helped him take them off, so therefore it wasn't rape but consensual sex.
 Enraged by this injustice, the women of the Italian Parliament protested by wearing jeans.